informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 *validator pair* is a pair *(address, voting_power)*, where
   - *address* is the address (public key) of a full node,
-  - *voting_power* is an integer (representing the full node's voting power in a certain consensus instance).
+  - *voting_power* is an integer (representing the full node's voting power in a given consensus instance).

 > In the Golang implementation the data type for *validator
 > pair* is called `Validator`